TnTomato/python-tutorial/Chapter2-Variables&Syntax/README.rst

         ]
     }

-Two ways to get values from a dictionary.
+Two ways to get values from a dictionary:

 ``dict[key]`` can get value if the key exists, or raise a KeyError.